Panskura Paschim Assembly constituency

 Panskura Paschim Assembly constituency is an assembly constituency in Purba Medinipur district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 205 Panskura Paschim Assembly constituency is composed of the following: Panskura CD Block.
+As per orders of the Delimitation Commission of India, No. 205 Panskura Paschim Assembly constituency is composed of the following: Panskura CD Block.

 Panskura Paschim Assembly constituency is part of No. 32 Ghatal (Lok Sabha constituency).
 It was earlier part of Panskura (Lok Sabha constituency).